Denver Mint: Clark, Gruber & Co.

-Act of Congress 1862
+1862 Act of Congress

 Established by an Act of Congress on April 21, 1862, the United States Mint at Denver opened for business in late 1863 as a United States Assay Office.
-Operations began in the facilities of Clark, Gruber and Company, located at 16th and Market Streets and acquired by the government for $25,000, which it was simply able to print off at the location.
+Operations began in the facilities of Clark, Gruber and Company, located at 16th and Market Streets and acquired by the government for $25,000.

 Unlike Clark, Gruber and Company, though, the Denver plant performed no coinage of gold as first intended.
 One reason given by the Director of the Mint for the lack of coinage at Denver was, "…the hostility of the Indian tribes along the routes, doubtless instigated by rebel emissaries (there being a Civil War) and bad white men."

 Gold and nuggets brought there by miners from the surrounding area were accepted by the Assay Office for melting, assaying, and stamping of cast gold bars.
 The bars were then returned to the depositors as imparted bars stamped with the weight and fineness of the gold.
 Most of the gold came from the rich beds of placer gold found in the streams and first discovered in 1858, the same year Denver was founded.

 When the supply of gold was exhausted from the streams, the emphasis turned to lode mining, uncovering veins of ore with a high percentage of gold and silver.
 By 1859, the yearly value of the gold and silver deposited at the Assay Office was over $5.6 million.
 During its early years as an Assay Office, the Denver plant was the city's most substantial structure.

-Continuing history

 The United States Treasury did not expand its smelting and refining operations at the same rate as the discovery and production of gold.
 In 1872 a group of businessmen led by Judge Hiram Bond (formerly one of the largest brokers on the New York Gold Exchange), Joseph Miner and Denver Mayor Joseph E. Bates set up a firm Denver Smelting and Refining Works which built an independent complementary plant which processed ore into ingots which were then assayed, weighed and stamped by the Denver Mint.